W. Averell Harriman: Later years

 On October 15, 1969, Harriman was a featured speaker at the Moratorium to End the War in Vietnam protest march in New York.
 In his speech, Harriman denounced the Vietnam War as immoral and stated that President Richard Nixon "is going to have to pay attention."

 Harriman received the Presidential Medal of Freedom, with Distinction, in 1969 and West Point's Sylvanus Thayer Award in 1975.
 Furthermore, in 1983 he received the Freedom Medal.

 In 1973 he was interviewed in the now famous TV documentary series, The World at War, where he gives a recollection of his experiences as Roosevelt's personal representative in Britain along with his views on Cold War politics; in particular Poland and the Warsaw Pact; along with the exchanges he witnessed between Winston Churchill, Franklin Roosevelt, and Joseph Stalin.
 In one such recollection he describes Stalin as utterly cruel.

 Harriman was appointed senior member of the US Delegation to the United Nations General Assembly's Special Session on Disarmament in 1978.
 He was also a member of the American Academy of Diplomacy Charter, Club of Rome, Council on Foreign Relations, Knights of Pythias, Skull and Bones society, Psi Upsilon fraternity, and the Jupiter Island club.

 Personal life

-Harriman's first marriage, two years after graduating from Yale, was to Kitty Lanier Lawrence.
-Lawrence was the great-granddaughter of James Lanier, a co-founder of Winslow, Lanier & Co., and the granddaughter of Charles D. Lanier (1837–1926), a close friend of J.P.
+Harriman's 1915 first marriage, two years after graduating from Yale, was to Kitty Lanier Lawrence.
+The daughter of Francis C. Lawrance Jr., Kitty was the great-granddaughter of James Lanier, a co-founder of Winslow, Lanier & Co., and the granddaughter of Charles D. Lanier (1837–1926), a close friend of J.P.
 Morgan Before their divorce in 1929, and her death in 1936, Harriman and Lawrence had two daughters together: